progranism/Open-Source-FPGA-Bitcoin-Miner/projects/DE2_115_makomk_serial/README.md

 quartus_pgm -c USB-Blaster -m JTAG -o "P;quartus_output/fpgaminer.sof"

-or open fpgaminer.qsf in Quartus II and program from there,
+or open the fpgaminer.qsf project in Quartus II and program from there,

 or try the more experimental way with program.sh in Linux, using UrJTAG and the .svf file.